PLATYPUS: a code for fusion and breakup in reactions induced by weakly-bound nuclei within a classical trajectory model with stochastic breakup: Computer program and input file

 \subsection{Structure of the code}

-The code has a main program and eight modules.
+The code has a main program and ten modules.
 The main program \textit{breakup3D} directs the input to be read, the problem to be solved, and details of the calculation to be written in output files.
-The modules are \textit{global data, potentials, mt19937, nrutil, initial conditions, fusion, Angular momentum distribution} and \textit{INPUT VALUES}.
+The modules are \textit{kinds, global data, potentials, mt19937, nrutil, initial conditions, fusion, angular momentum distribution, input values} and \textit{incomplete fusion products}.

-The main program \textit{breakup3D} calls the module \textit{INPUT VALUES} first, in which the subroutine \textit{input data} reads the input file described below.
+The main program \textit{breakup3D} calls the module \textit{input values} first, in which the subroutine \textit{input data} reads the input file described below.
 For a given partial wave between the projectile and the target (IMPACTMIN up to IMPACTMAX), the subroutines \textit{projectile trajectory} and \textit{trajectory arrays} of this module calculate the orbit of the bound projectile and store it for interpolations in the module \textit{initial conditions}.
 Thereafter, ISEEDMAX breakup events with sampled initial conditions are calculated for every partial wave.
 The initial conditions for the propagation in time of the three bodies are fixed by the subroutine \textit{initial values} of the module \textit{initial conditions}, whilst the classical trajectory of the breakup fragments and the target are calculated by the driver-subroutine \textit{ODEINT} of the module \textit{nrutil}.
-During the propagation, the possible capture of the breakup fragments by the target is determined by the subroutine \textit{fusion events} in the module \textit{fusion}.
-Finally, the spin distribution and cross sections for {\sc cf} and {\sc icf}, and for the breakup process are calculated by the subroutine \textit{spin distribution} in the module \textit{Angular momentum distribution}.
+During the time propagation, the possible capture of the breakup fragments by the target is determined by the subroutine \textit{fusion events} in the module \textit{fusion}.
+Here, the relative energy and angular momentum between the nuclei, and the initial conditions for the time propagation in the two {\sc icf} channels are calculated as well.
+The spin distribution and cross sections for {\sc cf} and {\sc icf}, and for the breakup process are calculated by the subroutine \textit{spin distribution} in the module \textit{angular momentum distribution}.
 Here, other observables such as the angle, kinetic energy and relative energy distributions of the fragments from {\sc ncbu} events are also computed.
-Depending on the value of the output control variables (FILE1, FILE2, FILE3 and FILE4), details of the calculation can be written into output files.
+Finally, the asymptotic angular distribution of the {\sc icf} products and the surviving breakup fragments is calculated by the subroutine \textit{propagating icf product} in the module \textit{incomplete fusion products}.
+This subroutine also provides the excitation energy distribution of the primary {\sc icf} products.
+Depending on the value of the output control variables (FILE1, FILE2, FILE3, FILE4, FILE5 and FILE6), details of the calculation can be written into output files.
+The output file TRACKING CALCULATIONS contains information on the evolution of the calculations.